saksaikot/next-js-by-example/next-js-by-example..md

 - λ, this page are rendered at server runtime(uses `getInitialProps` or `getServerSideProps` )
 - o , static page build at runtime
 - ● , filled circle,
-  - (SSG, server side generated)automatically generated page at build time , uses getStaticProps
+  - (SSG, server side generated)automatically generated page at build time , uses getStaticProps + json data
   - (ISR, Incremental Server Regeneration), uses revalidate in getStaticProps.

 Then start it with next.`npm run start`, at this time the `console.log` only happening on client side not server side.because the page is already rendered and exported as static page.